How often does hearing testing have to be done?

 The first test establishes how good their hearing is against normal standards for their age and sex, and then the second test confirms rate of change by comparing the two.
 Subsequent tests are then based on the result of that second test.

-There are other things which can change this though.
-For example, if the medical professional overseeing the hearing testing recommends it then a test could be required after six months for someone with a problem.
+If the medical professional overseeing the hearing testing recommends it then another hearing test could be required after six months (for example) for someone with a problem.
 E.g. if someone has a significant deterioration between two tests then the medical person may recommend a more frequent test to determine if the hearing has stabilised or improved again, or is still getting worse.

 An element of common sense is needed here.
-Technically, they should be tested as they start but that could quickly make a complete mess as people have retest dates scattered all through the year rather than in batches.
-For an employer that becomes a nightmare to manage, and very expensive, unless they are big enough to have in-house provision for the hearing tests.
+Technically, they should be tested as they start but that could quickly make a complete mess as people then have retest dates scattered all through the year rather than in batches.
+For an employer that becomes a nightmare to manage, and for smaller employers without in-house testing staff, exceedingly expensive.

 For my own recommendation, provided you have a noise assessment in place, the hearing protection has been assessed as suitable for the noise risk and you have systems in place to ensure it is being worn, then the new starter is not actually experiencing any high noise exposures.
 You are not going to make them deaf in a few months.
 Personally I would roll them into whenever the next batch is planned, but it is important to make sure they are included and are not off work when it takes place.

-If you have a lot of new starters then maybe plan an interim testing day between the main batches as it becomes more cost-effective then.
+If you have a lot of new starters then maybe plan an interim testing day between the main batches as it becomes more cost-effective as numbers increase.

 What about non-attendees or missed people?